Who Is This Credit Card Best For?

 How to Get the Most Out of This Card

-Open this card when you have a large purchase (like before school starts for the kids, or before the winter holidays) so you can maximize the 20% savings you’ll get on your first purchase.
+Open this card when you have a large purchase (like before school starts for the kids, or before the winter holidays) so you can maximize the 25% savings you’ll get on your first purchase (offer ends 12/25, exclusions apply).

 Once you have your card, connect your account to your email address, set up paperless billing, and make any non-Gap brand purchase within 30 days to rack up those 4,000 bonus points right away.
 Going forward, use this card for all purchases made within the Gap family of brands, and pay off the card balance each month.
 Strive to reach Silver status each year, which will give you the most shopping benefits and bonus points.